Reducing the risks of managing your empty property

 If one of your properties becomes vacant, you take on the responsibility for an empty building or purchase a property which will not be occupied, here are some handy tips on minimising risks, keeping your property secure and reducing any additional costs.

-You need to notify your insurers that the property has become empty to ensure you have sufficient cover in the unfortunate event of a claim.
-Your insurer will be able to offer a bespoke policy to suit your requirements.
+It is advisable to notify your insurers that the property has become empty to make sure you have sufficient cover in the unfortunate event of a claim.
+Most insurers will be able to offer a bespoke policy to suit your requirements.

 If you need any specific advice on managing your property, please do not hesitate to contact our team on 01527 889180.